Obituaries for the week of December 6, 2017

 Mr. Garrett is survived by his father and step-mother, Dennis A. and Sara Garrett, Sr. of Walnut Hill, Fla.; mother, Sarah Hayles Garrett of Poarch, Ala.; wife, Sue Gulsby Garrett of Molino; one step-son, Gabe Rhea of Molino; one step-daughter, Susan Wyse-Wright of Molino; two brothers, Jamie Lynn (Tracy) Garrett of Pineville, Fla. and William David Garrett of Pensacola; grandmother, Mary Lee Garrett of Bay Springs, Fla.; one grandchild, Lyndzi Wright; one niece, Saige Garrett; two nephews, Blayne Garrett and Lucas White and two very special friends, Oliver Sledge and Anita Pugh.

-Funeral services will be held Tuesday, December 5, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Kenny Johnson and Rev. Craig Hayles officiating.
-Burial will follow at Bay Springs Cemetery.
+Funeral services were held Tuesday, December 5, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Kenny Johnson and Rev. Craig Hayles officiating.
+Burial followed at Bay Springs Cemetery.

 The family received friends Monday, December 4, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.